top of page

 The local importance of orchards

-The draft Local Nature Recovery Strategy for North Northamptonshire includes traditional orchards, widely spaced with high trunks, as an important habitat to conserve and develop.
+The new Local Nature Recovery Strategy for North Northamptonshire includes traditional orchards, widely spaced with high trunks, as an important habitat to conserve and develop.
 Traditional orchards develop over 100 or more years with ‘standard’ trees at low density and main branches above the reach of grazing animals.
 They can have significant ecological value and wildlife diversity.
 Ongoing research, in both the UK and abroad, has identified their importance for birds, including the woodpeckers, bullfinch, fieldfare and redwing.
 The trees veteranise within 50 years as the dead and decaying wood provides a microhabitat for fungi and saproxylic invertebrates.

 Many of these old orchards have been grubbed up or gone for housing and industrial development, even though they are a Priority Habitat in the Northamptonshire Biodiversity Action Plan.